vinuesa/get_phylomarkers/docs/GET_PHYLOMARKERS_manual.md

 1. [The pipeline (Fig. 1)](GET_PHYLOMARKERS_manual.md#brief-presentation-and-graphical-overview-of-the-pipeline) is run by executing the main script *run_get_phylomarkers_pipeline.sh* inside a folder containing twin \*.fna and \*.faa FASTA files for orthologous **single-copy** CDSs and translation products (Fig. 1). <!-- computed by the *get_homologues.pl -e* or *compare_clusters.pl* -t number_of_genomes scripts of the **GET_HOMOLOGUES** suite.-->
 2. There are two **runmodes**: **-R 1** (for phylogenetics) and **-R 2** (for population genetics).
 3. The pipeline can be run on two **molecular types**: **DNA** or **protein** sequences (**-t DNA|PROT**).
 The latter is intended for the analysis of more divergent genome sequences, typically above the genus level.
 4. From version 2.0 onwards, **GET_PHYLOMARKERS** uses either the **FastTree (FT)** or **IQ-TREE (IQT)** fast ML tree search algorithms, controlled with the **-A [F|I]** option [**default: I**], respectively.
 Note that previous versions of the pipeline used FT as the default search algorithm.
 This change is based on our benchmark analyses [(Vinuesa et. al, 2018.
-Submitted)](GET_PHYLOMARKERS_manual.md#citation), which showed that IQ-TREE systematically finds better-scoring trees which allowed for finer-grained filtering of markers based on their phylogentic attributes.
-This is in line with a recent publication that concluded that IQT is the best ML tree-searching algorithm available to date for datasets with no more than 100-200 sequences, as demonstrated in a large benchmark study with empirical phylogenomic datasets (Zhou et al. 2017.
+Submitted)](GET_PHYLOMARKERS_manual.md#citation), which showed that IQ-TREE systematically finds better-scoring trees which allowed for a finer-grained filtering of markers based on their phylogentic attributes.
+This is in line with a recent publication that concluded that IQT is the best ML tree-searching algorithm available to date for datasets in the range of 100-200 sequences, as demonstrated in a large benchmark study with empirical phylogenomic datasets (Zhou et al. 2017.
 Mol Biol Evol.
 Nov 21. doi: 10.1093/molbev/msx302.)
 [PMID:29177474](https://www.ncbi.nlm.nih.gov/pubmed/29177474).
 5. As of version 2.0 (January, 22cnd, 2018), GET_PHYLOMARKERS uses IQ-TREE version 1.6.1 (released Dec.
-28th, 2017) which implements a fast search option, which almost matches the speed of FastTree, but rataining the accuracy of IQ-TREE 1.5.* Model-selection is performed with the **-fast flag** to for maximal speed both for gene- and species tree searches.
+28th, 2017) which implements a fast search option, which almost matches the speed of FastTree, but retaining the accuracy of IQ-TREE 1.5.* Model-selection is performed with the **-fast flag** to for maximal speed both for gene- and species tree searches.
 6. The **global molecular-clock hypothesis** can be evaluated for DNA (codon) alignments (-R 1 -t DNA -K).
 It is not yet implemented for protein sequences.
-7. **GET_PHYLOMARKERS** can compute **basic population genetics descritive statistics and neutrality tests** when run in popGen mode (**-R 2**).
+7. **GET_PHYLOMARKERS** can compute **basic descritive statistics of population DNA polymorphisms and neutrality tests** when run in popGen mode (**-R 2**).
-8. A **small sequence dataset is provided** with the distribution in the test_sequences/ directory for easy and fast testing (~16-60 seconds on a commodity GNU/Linux desktop machine with 4 cores; see [**GET_PHYLOMARKERS tutorial**](GET_PHYLOMARKERS_manual.md#get_phylomarkers-tutorial), depending on the search thoroughness and/or nuber of models to be evaluated).
+8. A **small sequence dataset is provided** with the distribution in the test_sequences/ directory for easy and fast testing of the pipeline (~16-60 seconds on a commodity GNU/Linux desktop machine with 4 cores; see [**GET_PHYLOMARKERS tutorial**](GET_PHYLOMARKERS_manual.md#get_phylomarkers-tutorial), depending on the search thoroughness and/or nuber of models to be evaluated).

 ### Basic usage examples